Blog Header Logo

 Special Conditions

-Children, obese persons and those with MS can overheat easily, and should not exceed 100°F in a spa or hot tub.
+Children, obese people, and those with MS can overheat easily, and should not exceed 100°F in a spa or hot tub.
 In addition, it's important to limit your spa session time to 15–20 minutes, and take in non-alcoholic beverages to cool the body.

 Pregnant women should take care not to exceed 92°F in the spa or hot tub, and take in plenty of water or juice before and after hot tubing, according to the Aquatic Therapy & Rehab Institute.